 Section 16(a) of the Exchange Act requires the Company's executive officers and directors, and persons who own more than 10% of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the Securities Exchange Commission and the New York Stock Exchange.
 Officers, directors and greater than 10% stockholders are required by the Commission's regulations to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company, all Section 16(a) filing requirements applicable to its executive officers, directors and greater than 10% beneficial owners were satisfied, except that Mr. Contis did not report on a timely basis two exempt gift dispositions totaling 114 shares of Common Stock and Mr. Cownie did not report on a timely basis his wife's purchase of 250 shares of Common Stock for her own account and her purchase of 35 shares for their son's account.
+To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company, all Section 16(a) filing requirements applicable to its executive officers, directors and greater than 10% beneficial owners were satisfied, except that Mr. Contis did not report on a timely basis an open market purchase of 25 shares of Common Stock which were subsequently gifted.